MidnightMages/AdvancedComputers/README.md

 ## Features
 Adds programmable computers into Minecraft, along with screens, keycards, network and peripheral cables, and much more, all being interactable through Lua 5.4.
+As far as resource usage goes, we are only setting up a lua execution environment per computer and **not** an entire virtual machine (that would then run linux) as other mods do.
+This means, our computers are much more lightweight in terms of ram and cpu usage.

 Planned stuff (for deeming the mod fit for Beta):
 - Finish adding anything that is missing from the Lua standard library (most notably pattern matching, i.e **string.gsub** and related functions)